IChooseYou/ReclassX/README.md

-This tool helps you inspect raw bytes,and interpret those bytes as (int,float,struct, array, etc) instead of just hex. it supports ptrs/arrays so you can see the relationship between data.
+This tool helps you inspect raw bytes and interpret those as (int, float, struct, array, etc.) instead of just hex.
+It supports ptrs/arrays so you can see the relationship between data.
 And help deduce paths to these classes from long pointer chains.
 Either modify the values inside the editor or export as .h to reuse these structures in your code.

 Video: https://github.com/IChooseYou/ReclassX/raw/main/video.mp4
 ![screenshot](screenshot.png)

 QScintilla (github: https://github.com/brCreate/QScintilla) happens to be a really nice fit for our project.
 We can treat parts of a line as a spans.
-It's very easy to implement inline editing.
+It is very easy to implement inline editing.
 Additionally the syntax coloring and keyboard navigation were very useful also!

-We hit some big milestones (first plugin+first linux build) however project is still currently a work in progress.
+We hit some big milestones (plugin support with a first POC plugihn, first working linux build) however project is still currently a work in progress.
 Mainly developed/tested on windows (for now).

 ## Build